 The University Code of Conduct

-The following actions are considered violations of the University Code of Conduct and are punishable by sanctions imposed in accordance with the published judicial procedures of the University.
+The following actions are considered violations of the University Code of Conduct and are punishable by sanctions imposed in accordance with the published student conduct procedures of the University.

 - All forms of dishonesty, including cheating, plagiarism, supplying false information to any University official, as well as forgery or use of University documents or instruments of identification with intent to defraud.